 Course Code Course Type Regular Semester Lecture (hours/we ek) Seminar (hours/we ek) Lab. (hours/we ek) Credits ECTS

-ISC 224 С Spring 4.00 0.00 0.00 4.00 5.00
+ISC 224 N/A Spring 4.00 0.00 0.00 4.00 5.00

 Lecturer Ledian Cikalleshi, Msc

-Assistant
+Assistant Course language

-Course language Albanian, English, Turkish
+Albanian, English, Turkish

 Course level Bachelor

-Description In this course will be treated the development of philosophy and science in Islamic geography in the VII-XV centuries, the role of Muslim scientists in laying the foundations of modern science, the most important representatives, their works and discoveries.
+Description In this course will be treated the development of philosophy and science in Islami geography in the VII-XV centuries, the role of Muslim scientists in laying the foundations of modern science, the most important representatives, their works and discoveries.
 The mediating role of Muslims in the transmission of ancient Greek science and philosophy to Europe.
 History of philosophical thought and philosophical currents throughout this time.

-Objectives Learining the history of works that have been done in the history and civilization is labeled in relation to science and knowledge of scientists. ivilization o
+Objectives Learining the history of works that have been done in the history and civilization is labeled in the history and civilization is science and knowledge of scientists. ivilization

-Core Concepts 1.
-Name: Islamic or Arabic philosophy 2.
-Islamic philosophy and its relationship with other Islamic sciences 3.
-The period of translations and Bayt al-Ḥikmah 4.
-Representatives of Islamic philosophy in the East: Kindi and Farabi 5.
+1. Name: Islamic or Arabic philosophy 2.
+Islamic philosophy and its relationshi with other Islamic sciences 3.
+The period of translations and Bayt al-Hikmah 4 Representatives of Islamic philosophy in the East: Kindi and Farabi 5.
 Representatives of Islamic philosophy in the East: Ibn Sina 6.
 Imam Ghazali 7.
-Representatives of Islamic philosophy in the West: Ibn Bajja, Ibn Hazm, Ibn Tufayl 8.
-Representatives of Islamic philosophy in the West: Ibn Rushd and Ibn Khaldun 9 The Influence of Islamic Philosophy on the West 10.
+Representatives of Islamic philosophy in the West: Ibn Bajja, Ibn Hazm, Ibn Tu 8.
+Representatives of Islamic philosophy on the West: Ibn Rushd and Ibn Khald The Influence of Islamic Philosophy on the West 10.
 Development of Islamic science 11.
-The Contribution of Muslims to Science: Mathematics and Astronomy 12.
-The Contribution of Muslims to Science: Geography, Geology and Biology 13.
-The Contribution of Muslims to Science: Alchemy, Chemistry and Medicine 14.
-The influence of Islamic science and the reasons for its weakening
+The Contribution of Muslims to Science: Mathematics and Astrono 12.
+The Contribution of Muslims to Science: Alchemy, Chemistry and Medicine 14. influence of Islamic science and the reasons for its weakening xmah 4. azali 7.
+Ibn Tufay

-Course Outlir ie

-Week Topic

-1 Definition: Islamic or Arabic philosophy Before embarking on this research and before exposing the problems that have guided this philosophy and trying to unravel it, we must more thoroughly analyze the question of the title of this study, its very naming 'Islamic' or 'Arabic philosophy', because the distinction of these two definitions is in itself one of the characteristics of the object of this philosophy.
+Week Торіс 1 Definition: Islamic or Arabic philosophy Before embarking on this research and before exposing the problems that have guided this philosophy and trying to unravel it, we must more thoroughly analyze the question of the title of this study, its very naming 'Islamic' or 'Arabic philosophy ', because the distinction of these two definitions is in itself one of the characteristics of the object of this philosophy.
 This problem has been studied by classical historians as well as by contemporary historians during the nineteenth and early twentieth centuries, especially after the emergence of Arab nationalism and the awareness of Arabs of their being and identity.
 The thought of the classics is completely different from the thought of the contemporaries.
-From this study is understood the powerful diversity of the definition of philosophy sometimes as Islamic, sometimes as Arab, or philosophy in Islamic states or philosophy in the Islamic world, etc. We wil ask some of these thoughts precisely because of their unusualness.
+From this study is understood the powerful diversity of the definition of philosophy sometimes as Islamic, sometimes as Arab, or philosophy in Islamic states or philosophy in the Islamic world, etc. We will ask some of these thoughts precisely because of their unusualness.
 Iranians, Hindus and Turks insist on defining this philosophy as Islamic.
-El-Ehwani, Ahmed Fuad, Filozofia Islame, Zëri Islam, Prizren, 2002:13-24
+EI-Ehwani, Ahmed Fuad, Filozofia Islame, Zëri Islam, Prizren, 2002:13-24